opvini/ParanormalGPT.com/README.md

 - The web-app is responsive, so it works well in a PC or in mobile devices.
 - The web-app supports currently 9 languages.

-## Storing Data
+## Storing the Data
-- To store data persistently, the web-app uses MongoDB Atlas, a cloud solution provided by MongoDB.
+- To store data persistently, the web-app uses MongoDB Atlas, a cloud solution highly scalable provided by MongoDB.

 ## Sending Emails
 - In order to send emails, the web-app can use authenticated SMTP or a local provider via nodemailer package.